kt351b/monast/README.md

 - Yealink phones: the same as Grandstream
 - Linksys phones: go to System -> Optional Network Configuration, find there "Debug Server" and write your server (with configured rsyslog) there.

+#### syslog-ng settings (for Linksys phones):
+Don't forget to add:

+@include "/etc/syslog-ng/conf.d/*.conf"

+to the end of the /etc/syslog-ng/syslog-ng.conf, then put ipphone.conf from the /DND/rsyslog folder to the /etc/syslog-ng/conf.d/ folder in your server

 #### Original README comment: